technicfan/dmenu-desktop-bash/README.md

 l7-dmenu-desktop:
-- put scripts in your PATH
-- looks for .desktop files in ~/.local/share/applications/; /usr/share/;
+- looks for .desktop files in ~/.local/share/applications/; /usr/share/applications/;
   /var/lib/flatpak/exports/share/applications/; ~/.local/flatpak/exports/share/applications/
     - will build cache on first run (takes about one second on my system with 450 .desktop files)
     - after initial caching will update on change (faster)